Skip to content

 Crayon continuously scans over 300 types of digital signals from public online sources, such as competitor websites, social media, news and PR articles, public forums, and customer review sites.
 Users can also set up customizable tracking for specific competitors.

-AI and ML Capabilities
+AI Capabilities

 Analysis and Reporting